 o

 Tucked in a Sprawling National Forest at 9,000 Feet Above Sea Level, Cloudcroft is Remote, Rustic and a Little Touristy

-Sitting at an elevation of 9,000 feet above sea level and swaddled by the 1.2 million-acre Lincoln National Forest in south central New Mexico, the sleepy little village of Cloudcroft (population 765) started out as a planned tourist retreat in the late-1800s.
+Sitting at an elevation of 9,000 feet above sea level and swaddled by more than a million acres of woods in the Lincoln National Forest in south central New Mexico, the sleepy little village of Cloudcroft started out as a planned tourist retreat in the late-1800s.
 It was only accessible by rail, and its famous Lodge at Cloudcroft, once managed by hotel magnate Conrad Hilton, hosted such notables as Clark Cable, Judy Garland and Pancho Villa.

+o